Why high-stakes presentations fail - and it’s not because of design

 If the desired outcome, approval, investment, commitment, or risk acknowledgement, isn’t explicit, the room will fill that gap themselves.
 Usually not in your favour.

-Every high-stakes presentation should be anchored to a clear decision.
+Every high-stakes presentation must anchor to a clear decision.

 3. Structure Built Around Content, Not the Audience

-Internal logic (here’s who we are, here’s what we do, here’s our process) feels natural to the presenter and opaque to everyone else.
+Internal logic (here’s who we are, here’s what we do, here’s our process) feels natural to the presenter but unclear to everyone else.

 Senior audiences enter the room asking: